ucd-library/cork-app-utils/README.md

 export default class MyElement extends Mixin(Polymer.Element) .with(EventInterface, ExampleInterface) {

-  constructor() {
-    // by default all EventInterface elements have an active flag
-    // that is set to false.
-This flag must be set to true to
-    // or all store events will be ignored.
-You can use iron-pages
-    // or the like to be more clever with this flag and control
-    // when elements are active and responding to events. this.active = true;
-  }

   render(id) {
     // _getExample added from ExampleInterface
     let data = await this._getExample('someId');